About the Rubery area

 Rubery offers a variety of apartments, terraced, semi-detached and detached properties with a mixture of old and new developments throughout each area.

-The Lickey Hills, Beacon Hill and Cofton Park areas are considered the more affluent areas, which surround the local golf course.
+The Lickey Hills, Beacon Hill and Cofton Park areas are considered the more affluent areas, and surround the local golf course.

 Lettings market comment